-Classically presents with megaloblastic anemia, but can also present with peripheral neuropathy and neuropsychiatric complaints.
+Vitamin B12 (cobalamin) deficiency classically presents with megaloblastic anemia, but can also present with neurologic and neuropsychiatric complaints.

 Older people, patients with chronic malabsorption, patients with a history of gastric resection or bypass, and those taking certain medications (metformin, proton-pump inhibitors) are at risk.

-Early diagnosis is critical in preventing and halting the progression of neurologic disorders such as peripheral neuropathy and dementia.
+Early diagnosis is critical in preventing and halting the progression of neurologic disorders such as peripheral neuropathy, subacute combined degeneration of the spinal cord, and dementia.

 Methylmalonic acid and homocysteine levels may help to diagnose vitamin B12 deficiency at an early, asymptomatic state.